Leo Molloy

 Leo John Molloy (born 1956) is a New Zealand businessman and former veterinarian.
-He has been a controversial and polarising figure for his outspoken views.
+He has been a controversial and polarising figure for his outspoken views, but has embraced his public perception, and has described himself as an "absolute cunt".

 Early life

 Molloy was born in the West Coast town of Moana.
 He is of Irish descent.
 Television producer Julie Christie is his sister.
 Their father Kevin had a stroke when Molloy was 7 years old, after which they moved to the small town of Moonlight.
 Kevin died a few years later.
 Molloy left school at 15 and became an apprentice jockey.
 He stopped horse riding after four years and took a few years to travel.
 In the United Kingdom, he was a stable hand at Queen Elizabeth II's stables.
 He applied to study veterinary medicine at Massey University but was rejected due to insufficient academics, so he returned to New Zealand and attended Greymouth High School as an adult.
-He would later brag about having sex with both teachers and students.
 He then successfully attended and graduated from Massey, later opening his own veterinary practice.